Resources for your Family

 This course is designed for families interested in incorporating the Montessori philosophy into their day-to-day lives and parenting approach.

-Registration is now open for the Fall cohort.
+Registration is now open for the Spring cohort.

 Live Zoom sessions are held each Wednesday, from 8:00 – 9:00 PM (ET).